vewe-richard/cytomine-upload-images/README.md

-- Step 1: Edit config.yaml in root of the repository directory
+- Step 1: Edit config.txt in root of the repository directory
           In fact, user only need change `filepath` and `images_types`

 - Step 2: $ pip3 install -r requirements.txt